Farhanaislam1/Farhanaislam1/README.md

-# 📊 Farhana Islam - Portfolio
+# 📊 Farhana Islam - Data Portfolio
+👋 Welcome!
+# 👩‍💻 About Me

-## Welcome to my portfolio!
-I am highly motivated and results-driven analytics professional with 5+ years of experience in quantitative data analysis, visualization, statistical modeling, and machine learning.
-This portfolio showcases my projects, certificates, and technical skills that demonstrate my ability to turn raw data into actionable insights using Python, SQL, Power BI, Tableau, and cloud-based AI tools.
+I am a highly motivated and results-driven analytics professional with over 5 years of experience in quantitative data analysis, data visualization, statistical modeling, and machine learning.

+This portfolio showcases my projects, certifications, and technical skills, highlighting my ability to turn raw data into actionable insights using tools such as Python, SQL, Power BI, Tableau, and cloud-based AI platforms.

 ---